GSA/punchcard/README.md

 # Localizations (l10n)

-The DigitalGov Search application uses these YAML files to provide localized translations of text strings based on the locale set for the user.
+The Search.gov application uses these YAML files to provide localized translations of text strings based on the locale set for the user.

 ## Contributing